 "COLONIAL FROLICK: EARLY AMERICAN SONGS, SINGING GAMES, AND

-rhymes, riddles, rounds, ditties, instruments, and dances from the 17th
+present their favorite rhymes, riddles, rounds, ditties, and dances from

-to early 19th centuries.
+the 17th to early 19th centuries.
 Lots of audience participation.
-For kids, their
+For kids,

 FIFE AND DRUM: